Szymon-Michalak/iOS-Resources/blog/WhenWouldYouUseAStructVersusAClass.md

 :::

-Typically, you’ll want to use astructif any of thefollowing conditions apply:
+Typically, you’ll want to use a `struct` if any of the following conditions apply:

-- Use astructwhen encapsulating simple data types
+- Use a `struct` when encapsulating simple data types
-- When you need thread safety asstructsare passed-by-value
+- When you need thread safety as `structs` are passed-by-value
 - You want pass-by-value semantics
 - When the properties defined inside the entity are mostly value types
 - You don’t need inheritance
 - You don’t need mutability
 - When you want automatic memberwise initializers

-Apple’s recommendation is to start with astructandtransition to aclassonly if you need inheritance or pass-by-reference semantics.
-However, if your entity is storing a lot of data then it may make sense to use aclassso you’re only incurringthe memory cost once.
+Apple’s recommendation is to start with a `struct` and transition to a `class` only if you need inheritance or pass-by-reference semantics.
+However, if your entity is storing a lot of data then it may make sense to use a `class` so you’re only incurring the memory cost once.